wasi-m/maps-documentation/docs/map-tiles/README.md

 Download test_data.zip from ``https://github.com/aplog1c/tiles-api/releases/tag/v1.0.0`` unzip the folder and just run ``docker run --rm -it -v $(pwd):/data -p 8080:8080 ghcr.io/aplog1c/tiles-api``.

-Additional options (see :doc:`/usage`) can be passed to the TileServer GL by appending them to the end of this command.
+Additional options (see :doc:`/usage`) can be passed to the Tiles-API by appending them to the end of this command.
 You can, for example, do the following:

 Download test zurich_switzerland.mbtiles from ``https://github.com/aplog1c/tiles-api/releases/tag/v1.0.0``